BitcoinDesign/Meta/Community-Calls.md

 - An issue is created 1-2 months earlier
 - They appear on the [calendar](https://bitcoin.design/calendar/)
-- Two @channel message are sent out on Slack, the first one 1 week ahead, and the second one 1 day ahead of the call
+- Two #announcement messages are sent out on Discord, the first one 1 week ahead, and the second one 1 day ahead of the call
-- A regular Slack post in the #general channel is sent out shortly before the call
+- A regular Discord post in the #general channel is sent out shortly before the call
 - For Twitter Spaces, the Space is shared via a Tweet when it starts

 **What tools do we use?**

 For most calls, we have used [Jitsi](https://jitsi.org), which is open-source, doesn't require you to create an account, and is available as web, mobile and desktop applications.

-More recently, we have switched to Twitter Spaces to experiment with the audio format and allow for a more publicly accessible conversation.
+More recently, we have experimented with Nostr Nests and Twitter Spaces to experiment with the audio format and allow for a more publicly accessible conversation.

 **Are calls recorded?**

 We did not record Jitsi calls initially but started to do so due to community requests.
-Calls are only recorded if all participants agree, and are uploaded to our [BitcoinTV]([BitcoinTV](https://bitcointv.com/a/bitcoin_design/videos)) account, and [YouTube channel](https://www.youtube.com/channel/UCXKST1b8Wmq8Zt6b6S_-k3Q) in the [Community Calls playlist](https://www.youtube.com/playlist?list=PLpV0KfVOMoja_zmmFNSJXREVKE4PSU0M1).
+Calls are only recorded if all participants agree, and are uploaded to our [BitcoinTV]([BitcoinTV](https://bitcointv.com/a/bitcoin_design/videos)) account, and [YouTube channel](https://www.youtube.com/@BitcoinDesign) in the [Community Calls playlist](https://www.youtube.com/playlist?list=PLpV0KfVOMoja_zmmFNSJXREVKE4PSU0M1).

-Calls via Twitter Spaces are automatically recorded by Twitter and public in nature.
+Calls via Nostr Nests and Twitter Spaces are automatically recorded by Twitter and public in nature.
 They are audio-only, but we still post them on our video channels (with a static image for the visual).

 **Are calls transcribed?**